stdgregwar/solarus-online/README.md

 In practice the following engine entities are synchronisable :
 - hero
   - simple sword
-  - no jump,lift
+  - no jump, lift
-- ennemies
+- enemies
   - respawn mechanics
 - npcs
 - destructibles